 Frameworks such as AngularJS, ReactJS, and Vue.js greatly simplify the design of modern Single Page Applications (SPA).
-In this tutorial, we will show you how to use these frameworks with the Barracuda App Server.
-The application we will develop is a Vue.js powered SPA; however, the focus is on how to use modern frameworks with the Barracuda App Server and not so much on the actual Vue.js implementation.
+This tutorial will show you how to use these frameworks with the Barracuda App Server.
+The application we will develop is a Vue.js powered SPA; however, the focus is on using modern frameworks with the Barracuda App Server and not so much on the actual Vue.js implementation.
 You can apply the same development setup for all web frameworks that require a packaging system such as WebPack, including ReactJS and Angular.

-The article A Modern Approach to Embedding a Web Server in a Device shows how to develop a Vue.js application for the Barracuda App Server by using a so called CDN repository.
+The article A Modern Approach to Embedding a Web Server in a Device shows how to develop a Vue.js application for the Barracuda App Server by using a so-called CDN repository.
 CDN is an acronym for Content Delivery Network and is an online service that stores static assets for various frameworks.
-Using a CDN is sufficient for simple applications and when the Barracuda App Server runs in an environment where the browser has access to the Internet for loading these static assets.
-However, using a CDN is not recommended for more advanced applications or for production mode.
+Using a CDN is sufficient for simple applications and when the Barracuda App Server runs in an environment where the browser can access the Internet to load these static assets.
+However, using a CDN is not recommended for more advanced applications or production mode.

 There is a distinct difference between developer mode and production mode in any modern web framework.

-When developing an SPA, the web framework components must be converted to a format understood by the browser on the fly.
+When developing a SPA, the web framework components must be converted to a format the browser on the fly understands.

 Most modern web frameworks use a module bundler such as webpack, which is a program run at the command line.
 The job of the bundler is to take all the various widgets and framework components and produce assets that a browser can load.
 In other words, the bundler converts components the browser cannot understand into components the browser can understand.